cryptopig/Vedant-BlueStamp-Portfolio/index.md

 I also made my own case for the RPi's Webcam and 3D printed it to ensure easy mounting later on.

 ### Challenges:
 The main challenge with the setup process for the Raspberry Pi setup was setting up the network connections and ensuring SSH/VNC worked well.
+The initial set-up of a new wi-fi connection is a bit tedious, especially on a headless setup where I need to use OBS to create a new video capture device and view the Raspberry Pi from there, as well as control it with external peripherals.
+However, tools like TigerVNC Viewer made this process much easier after the intial connection to wi-fi, as I could simply use my built-in mouse and keyboard and view the Raspberry Pi on my laptop itself.
+SSH was a bit challenging to set up with VSCode initially, but the VS Code extensions made it much simpler to interface with.

 <!-- ##################################################################################### -->